alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-acting-accordance-with-imam-malik-madhab.md

 lang: en
 category: [madhabs]
 lang: en
-excerpt: "People differ in preparedness, knowledge, reasoning, and background; some are intelligent and others are simple, some are well educated and others are illiterate."
+summary: "People differ in preparedness, knowledge, reasoning, and background; some are intelligent and others are simple, some are well educated and others are illiterate."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz